Ejjaffe/unzipper/README.md

 ## Requirements:
 OS: should work on nearly all Windows, linux, and possibly some Mac OS's.

-Python: Version 2.7 or higher (up to 3.8 at least).
+Python: Version 2.7 or higher, (still works on 3.8).

 ## To use: